-To tackle Zero Waste and all the aspects of it, you’ve gotta look at your personal care products.
+To tackle Zero Waste and all the aspects of it, from your kitchen to your bathroom.
 Being one of the most wasteful part of our lives, beauty and personal care products can look challenging to change.
 But in fact, they are an easy place to start reducing your waste.

 In our bathrooms, there’s usually several different products that we apply on our skin and hair each day.
 The average adult in the USA uses around 9 personal care products a day.
 And it can go even higher, up to 15 per day for a quarter of the people interviewed.
 It may not sound much, but when you think at the amount of harmful chemicals that may go into your body through your skin is staggering.
 That’s not the mention all the waste created.